woodrush/lisp-in-life/build.md

      int QFTASM_RAMSTDOUT_BUF_STARTPOSITION = 790;
      ```
      This is where the standard output is written in the RAM.
 This address will be placed at the very bottom of the RAM module pattern (each byte in the RAM can be ordered arbitrarily in this architecture).
+     The same value appears in `./src/runlisp.sh` and `./src/build_optlisp.sh`.
+When editing this value in `./elvm/target/elc.c`, edit these shellscripts as well.
    - For the next prompt for the "negative RAM buffer size," use 233.
 This is 1023-790.
    - After a while, the ROM and the RAM patterns will be created.
 5. Save the resulting pattern under `./QFT-devkit`.
 This file should match with `./QFT-devkit/QFT_hashedrom_v11_interpreter.mc`.